Neutral-Current Electroweak Physics and SMEFT Studies at the EIC: Complete set of fitted results on Wilson coefficients

 From Fig.~\ref{fig:1d_fits_Ceu}, we can extract the following main points: \begin{itemize} \item Proton asymmetries of all the three types, namely unpolarized and polarized PV asymmetries and LC asymmetries, impose considerably stronger bounds than deuteron. \item High-energy low-luminosity data sets D5 and P5 lead to slightly weaker bounds than the less-energetic but higher-luminosity ones, D4 and P4, respectively. \item Unpolarized PV asymmetries, $\APVe$, offer much stricter bounds than the polarized ones $\APVH$; however, it should be noted that for some Wilson coefficients, unpolarized proton asymmetries yield nearly the same bounds as the corresponding polarized ones. \item Data sets in the high-luminosity scenario make a noticeable difference in the size of bounds.
 The improvement due to increased luminosity is slightly more significant for polarized deuteron asymmetries. \item Bounds from electron-positron asymmetries, $\ALCH$, are comparable to or looser than the ones from polarized hadron asymmetries.
 They never offer stricter bounds than high-luminosity hadron PV asymmetries. \item If the beam polarization is introduced as a new fitting parameter, unpolarized hadron asymmetries give considerably stronger bounds.
 The improvement is more significant in the high-luminosity scenario.
 However, the same fitting method yields weaker bounds with polarized hadron asymmetries.
 We explain this finding in the Appendix~\ref{app:additional_fits:beam_polarization_fits}. \end{itemize}

 Assuming weak correlations, one can also combine the bounds within a given family of data sets, e.g. D4, $ \Delta $D4, and LD4.
 We find that the resultant bound is never stronger than the strongest one obtained from the individual family members, which is always from the electron PV asymmetry data set.
+We note that this observation holds for other Wilson coefficient choices and for the two-dimensional fits in the next section, as well.

 In Fig.~\ref{fig:1d_fits_Ceu_Lambda}, we present the effective UV cut-off scales, $ \Lambda / \sqrt{C_{eu}} $, with $ \Lambda = 1 \ {\rm TeV} $, corresponding to the bounds shown in Fig.~\ref{fig:1d_fits_Ceu}.
 The organization of this plot in terms of asymmetries and data sets is the same as in Fig.~\ref{fig:1d_fits_Ceu}.
 Improved bounds on $ C_{eu} $ with the addition of the beam polarization to the fits are equivalent to higher energy scales in the unpolarized PV asymmetries, which are indicated by the lighter columns in the background; on the other hand, weaker bounds from the fits with beam polarization are depicted by the lighter columns in the foreground for the polarized PV asymmetries.